 Many of the locations to be specifically targeted for enforcement will be within the City's two revitalization areas and will include identified "problem use" locations.
 ABC licensees within the specific geographic regions in the City of Stockton, both containing designated areas of revitalization, will be targeted.
-These regions will include the Downtown Entertainment District, and Pacific Avenue from Harding Way to Hammer Lane, which encompasses the University Neighborhood Renaissance Program.
-In addition, Central and South Stockton will be target areas due to the multitude of violent crimes that take place at alcoholic licensed establishments in these areas.
+These regions will include the Downtown Entertainment District, and Pacific Avenue from Harding Way to March Lane, which encompasses the University Neighborhood Renaissance Program.
+In addition, the historic Downtown area will be a target area due to the large volume of violent crimes and open alcohol abuse that takes place at or around alcoholic licensed establishments in this neighborhood.